How to Survive Crazy Christmas Stress with Yoga

 When she came back, she opened her own yoga studio in Santa Monica, LA.

-I finally managed to take up a course last year and practised twice a week at the studio.
+I finally managed to take up a course last year and practiced twice a week at the studio.

 All the presents are hand-made and fair-trade products this year that I had ready around October (haha).
 I focus on the things that really matter to me now such as spending time with the ones I love.
 Going out for dinner with them or cooking together.
 Sitting together and talking.
 Simply spending quality time, you know what I mean?